-A green loan is a type of personal loan meant specifically to be used for energy efficiency for your home, which can ultimately provide cost savings.
+A green loan is a type of personal loan meant specifically for projects intended to boost energy efficiency in your home, which can ultimately provide cost savings.
 These are typically larger scale projects that require significant investment for the cost-conscious and environmentally aware homeowner.
 While you may not need a green loan to install a low-flow toilet, put up a clothes line or build a rain garden, major undertakings such as solar installations, geothermal heat pumps or triple-pane windows require a larger upfront investment.

 A green loan may well be worth it in the long run when you consider savings on monthly bills, tax credits and sustainability.
 They’re typically offered by banks, peer-to-peer lenders and other specialty lenders focused solely on environmental loans.
 As with all loans, you should be very careful to make sure you’re working with a credible lender that provides excellent customer support.

 - New window designs to increase natural light